lab-design/lab-design.github.io/_posts/2017-07-10-success-midwest-summer-school.md

 ---
-title: "2017 Midwest Big Data Summer School, another successful edition"
+title: "2017 Midwest Big Data Summer School, a success!"
 ---

 The 2017 Midwest Big Data Summer School held from July 10-14, 2017 in Ames, Iowa on <a href="http://iastate.edu">Iowa State University</a>
-campus was another success.
+campus was another successful edition.

 Over 145 participants registered for the event from across Midwestern Universities (and some from outside Midwest).